Kamikaze Shot

 If you have tried this recipe or any others from Celebrating Simply, I’d love it if you would leave a ⭐ star rating and share your thoughts in the ✍️ comments below.
 Your feedback means a lot!

-This recipe is intended for adults 21 and over, when alcohol is added.
+Recipe is intended for adults 21 and over, when alcohol is added.
 Please drink responsibly and follow the legal drinking age in your country or region.

 5 from 1 vote